uviclibraries/data-management-plans/workshop.md

 nav_order: 2
 ---
 ## UPDATE BELOW: Workshop Video
-This lecture-style workshop reviews the key components of a data management plan (DMP) and offers guidance on using the [DMP Assistant](https://assistant.portagenetwork.ca/){:target="_blank"}<br>, a bilingual tool for preparing data management plans. **before the workshop**:
+This lecture-style workshop reviews the key components of a data management plan (DMP) and offers guidance on using the [DMP Assistant](https://assistant.portagenetwork.ca/){:target="_blank"}, a national, online, bilingual data management planning tool developed by the Portage Network in collaboration with host institution University of Alberta to assist researchers in preparing data management plans (DMPs).
+This tool is freely available to all researchers, and develops a DMP through a series of key data management questions, supported by best-practice guidance and examples.

 **39 minutes.**<br>
 - Introduction to Data Management Plans